-- Has a philosophy that is going to help you (for example, a Dietitian that practices in a ‘non-diet’ approach or ‘Health at Every Size’ approach).
+- Has a philosophy that is going to help you (for example, a Dietitian that practices in a ‘non-diet’ approach or weight natural approach).

 - You have a good connection with (having a good connection and rapport with your team members is essential.
 If you feel that you are unable to connect with any of your treatment team it is important to talk about this and see if this can be resolved before switching to another practitioner).

 - There are many different types of nutrition credentials and certifications in use today, and therefore it can be very challenging to decipher and assess the quality of someone’s education and experience.

 - Ensure that when you are choosing a dietitian that they are an Accredited Practicing Dietitian.

 - Different dietitians use different approaches.
 In the ED field these might include food intake and food journals.

 - Some professionals can be very detailed in their instructions while others can opt for a more generalised and habit-based approach that will be most beneficial to you and your needs.

 - Food can sometimes be a difficult subject to discuss and therefore many of the best dietitians are also good counsellors.
 Food is often personal and can be connected to other issues such as self-image, depression, eating disorders and addiction.

 - It is important to try and find a dietitian whose philosophy matches your own.
 Are they open-minded when it comes to nutrition?
 Do you want someone who is open-minded or perhaps not?

 - While there are many factors that can help you to choose the right dietitian for yourself, it undoubtedly does come down to rapport.
 Having a good rapport and the ability to connect with your dietitian is a vital factor in you achieving success in your treatment.